Navigating the Plane: A Deep Dive into Cartesian to Polar Coordinate Calculators and Their Applications

 -

 θ = arctan(y/x): The angle θ is calculated using the arctangent function.
 This gives the angle in radians.
-However, it's crucial to consider the quadrant in which the point lies to ensure the correct angle is obtained.
+Still, it's crucial to consider the quadrant in which the point lies to ensure the correct angle is obtained.
 The

 atan2(y, x)function, available in many programming languages and calculators, handles this quadrant ambiguity correctly.